DerekD624/WHSTechNotes/journal.md

 Technology has significally transformed the landscape of purschasing and accessing food, partically during the holiday season, by enchancing convenience and affordability.

+# December 2, 2024
+• What excites or concerns you about this technology?
+Its potiential to solve complex problems like math.

+• Can you think of an innovative way this technology could be used in your field of interest? develop a real time, highly accurate environmental monitoring system that uses satellite imagery and sensor networks to identify and predict pollution hotspots

+• What ethical considerations might need to be addressed as this technology evolves? : With technological advancements, it's crucial to prioritize ethical considerations in the development and deployment of technology.